|Muscoot Farm's Annual Events - 2014

 Autumn Celebration is always the week after our Pumpkin Pickin� event.
 During this celebration participates can spend the day listening and dancing to a band, watch a blacksmithing demonstration, make origami, visit the antique cars, try their hand at a variety of farm games, decorate a sugar pumpkin, purchase products from our Farmers Market, take a peaceful hayride out to our back fields and more!
 There is a small fee for: the farm games, decorating a sugar pumpkin and hayride.

 This program is the last Saturday in October.
 The Boo Walk is an observation scavenger hunt where children of all ages walk a raked path in the woods trying to find all 31 Halloween objects hidden in the forest.
 Once completed, all participants are rewarded with a sweet Halloween treat.

 Run the Farm

 This event is always a Sunday in October.
 The �Run the Farm� and �Kids Run the Farm� is a friendly 5 mile and 1.1 mile trail race.
 Pre-registration is required.
 Please visit the Run the Farm website for more information on this year�s race.

 Christmas on the Farm

-Christmas on the Farm is always a weekend in December before the holidays.
-The first floor of the main house is decorated with a variety of traditional holiday decorations and a doll house as well as has choir singers, musicians and fresh baked cookies.
+Christmas on the Farm is the second a weekend in December before the holidays.
+The first floor of the Main House is decorated with period holiday decorations, singers or a puppeteer entertain you in the living room, cookies are baking in the kitchen while stories are read in the parlor.
 After visitors have explored the house, they are welcomed to join a staff member for a special tour of the farm at night.

 Contact us | View site map